twilio/twilio-php/docs/usage/rest.rst

 Using the Twilio REST API
 ==========================

 Since version 3.0, we've introduced an updated API for interacting with the Twilio REST API.
 Gone are the days of manual URL creation and XML parsing.

 Creating a REST Client
 =======================

 Before querying the API, you'll need to create a :php:class:`Services_Twilio` instance.
-The construcutor takes your Twilio Account Sid and Auth Token (both available through your `Twilio Account Dashboard
+The constructor takes your Twilio Account Sid and Auth Token (both available through your `Twilio Account Dashboard
 <http:www.twilio.com/user/account>`_).